 There’s nothing left but to start your Amazon business at this point.

 So, the idea behind this post is to give you a quick primer into understanding what you need to do because people get confused about the technical side of starting an Amazon business and never know where or how to start.

 Hands-Off FBA services, including shipping plan and labeling

 The reason I included scaling is because you need to start off learning the process and doing the hard work.
-Once you understand how each step of the process works you can then leverage help to allow you to grow your business.
+Once you understand how each step of the process works you can then leverage help to allow you increase Amazon seller ranking to grow your business.

-You don’t have a business until you have sales.
+You don’t have an Amazon business until you have sales.